Urgent Care vs. ER | Sick Visits at AFC Urgent Care Tyvola Rd | Charlotte NC

 At AFC Urgent Care Tyvola Rd in Charlotte, NC, we provide quality medical care for non-life-threatening illnesses and injuries.
 No appointment is needed, and you’ll be in and out in about an hour.

 If you think you have a life-threatening condition, such as a heart attack or stroke, call 911 immediately.

-American Family Care (AFC) is able to treat a wide variety of common illnesses and ailments, and is far more cost and time-effective than the ER.
-Patients at AFC are typically in and out in about an hour, with an average bill of $150.
+At AFC Urgent Care of Tyvola Road, we strive to provide a safe and accessible alternative to the ER or your primary care physician when you need it.
+We treat many common illnesses, minor injuries and infections and are far more cost and time-effective than the ER.
+Typically, patients at AFC are in and out in about an hour, with an average bill of $150.

 What is Urgent Care?

 Urgent care is a type of medical care that is provided for conditions that are not life-threatening but still require immediate attention.

 Most urgent care clinics are typically open longer hours than primary care doctor’s offices and are able to see patients on a walk-in basis, without the need for an appointment.
 Urgent care centers are equipped to handle a wide range of medical conditions, including minor injuries, infections and illnesses.

 Some specific conditions treated at urgent care include cuts and bruises, sprains and strains, respiratory infections and stomach viruses.
 Urgent care commonly offers other services such as x-rays and laboratory tests.

 Urgent cares are able to treat a wide range of medical conditions, but they are not equipped to handle serious or life-threatening emergencies.
 Urgent care centers also do not refill prescriptions.
 If you have a serious injury or illness that requires immediate attention, you should go to a hospital emergency room rather than an urgent care center.